 - When configuring URL restrictions for a dialogue (Where tab) or listener

 - When configuring a conversion URL for a dialogue (Why tab)

 Dialogues Where and Why tab

-For cases (1) and (2) it is important to understand that your configured URL will actually be evaluated as a regular expression.
+For cases one and two, it is important to understand that your configured URL will actually be evaluated as a regular expression.
 This opens up a lot of possibilities, such as the use of wildcards.
 Below are some tips when configuring URLs for these cases.

-- The configured URL is automatically prepended as well as appended by a wildcard.
+- The configured URL is automatically prepended as well as appended with a wildcard.

 - The wildcard syntax in a regular expression is .* as opposed to just "*".

 - This means configuring '/news/economy/' will actually create a regular expression .*/news/economy/.* that will be used to match the current URL, thereby matching for 'http://www.taylor-news.com/news/economy/index.html'

 - If you want to match a URL that contains '/news/<any subpath>/economy' you should use /news/.*/economy